-On the Network Configuration dialog under the Network Settings checkbox, either check the Use DHCP checkbox or supply the hostname, default gateway, domains, primary and secondary DNS server addresses in the appropriate fields.
+On the Network Configuration dialog under the Network Settings checkbox, either check the Use DHCP checkbox or supply the hostname, default gateway, domains, and DNS server addresses in the appropriate fields.
+Note that multiple DNS domains and DNS servers may be specified by separating multiple entries with either spaces or commas.
 Be sure to check the Use DHCP checkbox if a DHCP server will be providing the network parameters dynamically.

-If a change is made to this page after the target file-system image has been built, it is necessary to click on the Apply Network Settings... button to apply the settings to the image.
+If a change is made to this page after the target file-system image has been built, it is necessary to click on the Apply Settings button to apply the settings to the image.
 This button will not appear before the image has been built.

-Configuring File System Options
+Configuring File Systems

-To configure file system options for the file system image, click on File System from the Configure Image toolbox.
+To configure file system options for the file system image, click on File Systems from the Configure Image toolbox.
 The File System Configuration page appears, as shown in the following figure.

-Figure 1-15 File System Configuration Page
+Figure 1-14 File System Configuration Page